 Service was not very welcoming.
 I was hungry, but suddenly felt like I didn't want to eat there anymore.
 All the better after some of the silly behavior exhibited by the middle aged dudes next to me fawning over the bartender, who suddenly became all smiles.
 When I finally got my bill I paid and got the heck out.

-This place has a higher rating than North Country?
+This place has practically the same rating as North Country and ShuBrew?
 I don't see how that fits at all.
-In the future I'll just visit North Country instead.
+In the future I'll just visit North Country or ShuBrew instead.

 06-04-2013 03:23:41 | More by RblWthACoz